vinayakmishra4/PYTHON-FROM-BASIC-TO-ADVANCE/DAY-61-Super/Super.md

 # 📖 Overview

 The **`super()`** function is a built-in Python function that allows a child class to access the methods and constructors of its parent class.
-It is one of the fundamental concepts of **Object-Oriented Programming (OOP)** and plays an important role in writing reusable, maintainable, and scalable code.
+It is one of the fundamental concepts of **Object-Oriented Programming (OOP)** and helps developers write reusable, maintainable, and scalable code.

-Instead of directly calling a parent class, `super()` dynamically refers to the next class in the Method Resolution Order (MRO), making it especially useful in both single and multiple inheritance.
+Instead of directly referencing a parent class, `super()` automatically follows Python's **Method Resolution Order (MRO)**, making inheritance cleaner and more flexible.

 ---